bernardosecades/queue-system-bundle/README.md

 In the current version, all conections are localhost:6379, but as soon as posible connections will be configurable, the same for events.
 You need to configure all.
-By default jms serializer has the value 'Json', but also 'PHP' value can be used.
+By default jms serializer has the value 'Json'.
 In next version you will can implement custom serializer.

 ``` yml
 queue_system: